Help is on the way!

 The most important thing to know about Medicare Advantage plans is that they often have provider networks, like PPOs or HMOs.
 You’ll need to make sure your chosen therapist is in your plan’s network to receive the highest level of coverage.
 Blue Moon Senior Counseling works with many Medicare Advantage PPO plans, making it easier to get the care you need.

-What to Look For in a Mental Health Provider
+How to Choose a Mental Health Provider

 Finding the right mental health provider can feel like a big task, but it’s a crucial step toward feeling better.
 When you’re looking for support, especially as an older adult, there are a few key things to consider to make sure you find a great match.
 Thinking about a provider’s specialty, payment options, and experience ahead of time will help you connect with someone who truly understands your needs.
 Taking the time to find a professional you trust is an investment in your well-being.